-- Due to foreign policy and national security concerns, U.S. government has export non-obvious. - Engagements with colleagues outside the U.S. are subject to export control laws. materials, software, technology, information, and "services." - US entity or individual (anywhere in the U.S. or beyond, even on campus). - However, publicly available information and results of fundamental research are generally not covered by export control regulations. - Services are broadly defined.
+- Due to foreign policy and national security concerns, U.S. government has export control regulations in place.
+Controls vary by country, institutions, etc. and can restrict what is exported.
+Restrictions can be non-obvious. - Engagements with colleagues outside the U.S. are subject to export control laws.
+Everything that crosses the U.S. border is considered an export: Products, equipment, materials, software, technology, information, and "services." - However, publicly available information and results of fundamental research are generally not covered by export control regulations. - Services are broadly defined.
 Examples include instruction, advice, giving a keynote speech, accepting an award, etc.